ricko2001/Genealogy-scripts/README.md

 sophisticated off the shelf software.

 This utility will run one or two SQL statements on a database and display the results in a report file.
+It will also run a SQL command script.

 ### RM -Test external files